 Rick’s passion and service stem from his desire to experience others tapping into their joy, connection and passion at work and in life.

 Ron is an educator known in different times and places as a researcher, administrator, curriculum theorist, curriculum developer, instructor, paramedic, and firefighter.
-Ron is Director, Academic Affairs at Justice Institute of British Columbia while also participating in research into public safety fields and continuing to teach in several JIBC programs.
+Ron is Director, Academic Affairs at Justice Institute of British Columbia.
+He teaches and conducts research in several of JIBC’s community, health, and public safety disciplines.
 One of Ron’s passions is exploring the relationships between teaching and learning – seeking to better understand how we create effective environments and experiences that meet the unique needs of our learners while fostering the competence and expertise required to practice in high risk, high consequence professions.

 Co-Founder, Hives for Humanity

 Sarah is passionate about fostering vibrant and healthy community through empowerment and education, and believes in the profound impact of connecting individuals and communities to their land, food and spirit.
 The bees, and gardens that surround them, provide an incredible and therapeutic opportunity to engage with populations considered “hard-to-reach” and “at-risk”; they provide hope, connection and meaning, and are vectors for positive social and environmental change.
 In 2012, Sarah co-founded Hives for Humanity, alongside her mother, Julia, and, as a response to the success of this program, continues to embed herself in the life of the community through her work.
 With a mission to connect people to themselves, to community, and to nature, Sarah bridges gaps of income, privilege, education, stability and capacity; in this, she opens and creates spaces that are welcoming and inclusive, by focusing on the humanity that connects us all.